-In a Lebanon entangled in crisis and still reeling from the shock of the Beirut port disaster, the Beirut Jam Session, an artistic initiative that manages year after year to give visibility and income to local, regional and international artists, are holding on to their lifelong goal: to make culture and music shine in the eyes of all and in any situation.
+In a Lebanon entangled in crisis and still reeling from the shock of the Beirut port disaster, the Beirut Jam Session, an artistic initiative that manages, year after year, to give visibility and income to local, regional and international artists.

 Struck by an unprecedented economic, political and social crisis, and still shaken by the shock of the explosion of the port of Beirut, Lebanon is not living its best days.
 Yet, if there is one constant in beauty, appeasement, and harmony, it is the Beirut Jam Sessions.

 A collective founded in 2012 to organize concerts and other small musical sessions, its initial goal was to fill the gap between the mega concerts of pop stars, and the tiny ones organized in bars by independent artists.

 These filmed sessions, new to the region, bring together local and international artists from Jordan and France, such as this video released in December 2020 in which Ibrahim Maalouf and François Delporte play together.